Avax Technologies: AC Vaccine

-Method

-A tumor sample is removed from a patient, then treated with the hapten 2,4-Dinitrophenol.
-When reinjected back into the patient, the hapten will cause an enhanced immune response against the cancer cells.

-Product Candidates
+Product candidates

 MVax

 Started May 2007.
 Currently in a Phase III trial for Stage IV Melanoma.

 MVax’s Phase II response rate of 35% (CR + PR) in combination with low-dose IL-2 compares favorably to the Phase II results of other melanoma cancer vaccines such as Vical’s Allovectin-7 (11% CR + PR) and BioVex’s OncoVex (28% CR + PR), both of which are given as stand alone therapy.

-Due to the Financial crisis of 2007–2010 and recent cancer vaccine failures in other companies like Favrille and Cell Genesys, Avax has had trouble attracting investors.
+Due to the 2008 financial crisis and cancer vaccine failures by companies such as Favrille and Cell Genesys, Avax had trouble attracting investors.
 In an effort to conserve cash, enrollment for the Phase III trial was suspended on March 26, 2009, but the trial itself is still ongoing.
 However on December 16, 2009, the company obtained bridge financing in the amount of $1,400,000.
 This will be used to conduct an interim analysis of the Phase III data for MVax.
 CEO John Prendergast notes: "Recent and anticipated news by companies involved with cancer vaccines and immunotherapies has resulted in renewed interest in the sector by institutional investors, larger pharma, biotechnology companies and the medical and scientific communities at large.".

-LVax

-Started February 2006.
-Currently in a Phase I/II trial for NSCLC.
-No new patient enrollment until more funding is obtained.